Cambuchi/blog-src/content/posts/pagination-break-down.md

 const paginate = (array, current) => {
   // ... collapsed previous code for clarity

+  //  +++ clear previous pagination numbers so that we can redraw them paginateItems.innerHTML = '';

   // +++ add the pagination number items
   // +++ if the total page number is low, just render all the page numbers if (numPages < 8) {